Grant Opportunities

 The Forum offers funding that fuels creative projects that share and preserve the stories of people across the state and explore what it means to be Alaskan.

-For more information: Visit https://www.akhf.org/grants
+For more information: https://www.akhf.org/grants

 Museums Alaska

-For more information: https://arkansashumanitiescouncil.org/how-to-apply-for-a-grant/
+For more information: https://museumsalaska.org/what-we-do/grants/collections-management-fund/

 Connecticut Humanities